yannansoda/data-trees/src/site/notes/Notes/ML System Monitoring and Continual learning.md

 	- especially common in tasks with natural labels from users, such as recommender systems and ads click-through-rate prediction: “exposure bias", “popularity bias”, “filter bubbles”

 # Monitoring & Observability
-### Monitoring
+## Monitoring
 = the act of tracking, measuring, and logging different metrics that can help us determine when something goes wrong
-- metrics
+### Metrics
-	- operational metrics: the metrics that should be monitored with any software systems such as latency, throughput, and CPU utilization
+- operational metrics: the metrics that should be monitored with any software systems such as
+	- latency
+	- throughput
+	- CPU utilization
+	- server load
+- input metrics
+	- average input length
+	- average input volume
+	- number of missing values
+	- average image brightness
+- output metrics
+	- times return Null
+	- times user redoes search
+	- times user switches to typing
 - ML-specific metrics
 	- monitoring accuracy-related metrics
 	- monitoring predictions
 	- monitoring features
 	- monitoring raw inputs
+>[!Tips]
+> Always think about how quickly do metrics change in your data!
+> For example, user data generally change slowly, but B2B data can change really fast!
-- monitoring toolbox
+### Monitoring toolbox
 - logs
 - dashboards
 - alerts
+### Performance auditing
+- How to evaluate model's performance even before it's deployed: [[Notes/Model Offline Evaluation\|Model Offline Evaluation]]
+- When performance is unexpected:
+	1. brainstorm the ways the system might go wrong
+	2. establish metrics to assess performance against these issues on *appropriate slices of data* using [[Notes/Error analysis\|Error analysis]]
-### Observability
+## Observability
 = setting up our system in a way that gives us visibility into our system to help us investigate what went wrong

 # Continual Learning